 The SDN list is frequently updated.
 There is no predetermined timetable, but rather names are added or removed as necessary and appropriate.

 If you have checked a name manually or by using software and find a match, you should do a little more research.
 Is it an exact name match, or very close?
 Is your customer located in the same general area as the SDN or another entry on one of OFAC's sanctions lists?
 If not, it may be a "false hit."
-If there are many similarities, contact OFAC's "hotline" at 1-800-540-6322 for verification.
-If your "hit" concerns an in-process wire transfer, you may prefer to e-mail your question to OFAC.
-Unless a transaction involves an exact match, it is recommended that you contact OFAC Compliance before actually blocking assets.
+If there are many similarities, contact OFAC's hotline for verification.

 SDNs are individuals and entities located throughout the world that are blocked pursuant to the various sanctions programs administered by OFAC.
 SDNs can be front companies, parastatal entities, or individuals determined to be owned or controlled by, or acting for or on behalf of, targeted countries or groups.
 They also can be specially identified individuals such as terrorists or narcotics traffickers.
 U.S. persons are prohibited from engaging in any transactions with SDNs and must block any property in their possession or under their control in which an SDN has an interest.
 SDNs are designated primarily under the statutory authority of the Trading With the Enemy Act, the International Emergency Economic Powers Act, the Anti-Terrorism and Effective Death Penalty Act and the Foreign Narcotics Kingpin Designation Act.
 OFAC also administers several other sanctions lists including the Foreign Sanctions Evaders (FSE) List and the Sectoral Sanctions Identifications (SSI) List.
 U.S. persons are not required to block the property of individuals and entities on these FSE and SSI lists (unless the targets are also on the SDN list), but other prohibitions and investment restrictions apply.